HSRLCLab/SmartFactory-Sortic/README.md

 pi@raspberry:~ $ node-red-stop
 ```

 Once Node-RED is [running](https://nodered.org/docs/getting-started/running), point a local browser at http://localhost:1880.
-You can always use a browser from another machine if you know the ip address or name of the Node-RED instance - `http://{Node-RED-machine-ip-address}:1880`
+You can always use a browser from another machine if you know the IP address or name of the Node-RED instance - `http://{Node-RED-machine-ip-address}:1880`

-More Info on how to create a flow can be found in the [Node-RED-Documentation](<https://nodered.org/docs/getting-started/first-flow>).
+More information on how to create a flow can be found in the [Node-RED-Documentation](<https://nodered.org/docs/getting-started/first-flow>).

 [Source: [Respberry Toolkit](<https://www.npmjs.com/package/raspberry>),[Node-Red Running on Raspberry Pi](<https://nodered.org/docs/hardware/raspberrypi>)]